 The advantage of having your own scuba diving equipment is first to choose the gear that perfectly fits your body and which you will accumulate experience in different conditions.
 You will know perfectly how to use it whatever happens and then be able to react very quickly if necessary.
 To find your ideal scuba gear, don’t hesitate to go to your nearest retailer.
 You can even sometimes try the equipment before buying it.
 Scuba diving shows are another excellent way to try and to buy your own diving equipment.

-- Regulator : This may be more difficult to realize but having your habit with a regulator you know will relax you and improve your air consumption.
-As a result give it will increase your well-being underwater and the time of your dive!
+- Regulator: This may be more difficult to realise but having your habit with a regulator you know will relax you and improve your air consumption.
+As a result, give it will increase your well-being underwater and the time of your dive!